 The frontier savannas and forest margins of South America are agroecosystems of great environmental significance.
-The Amazon Basin is

-The Center will provide national and local agencies with information for a whole range of fruit crops on suitable areas for production, availability of germplasm, presence of diseases and pests, management practices, quality control, and postharvest management widely recognized as a crucial pool of global biodiversity with a key role in global carbon balances.
+The Amazon Basin is widely recognized as a crucial pool of global biodiversity with a key role in global carbon balances.
 The savannas likewise may play a major role in carbon sequestration and, in addition, represent a resource for agriculture that is making an increasing contribution to food supply and agricultural competitiveness in South American countries.
 Because both regions are relatively underpopulated, the absolute number of poor people is not high in either agroecosystem.
 Nevertheless, the incidence of poverty among the inhabitants of both agroecosystems is high.
 CIAT also has longstanding partnerships for research in both agroecosystems.